 Rohit has worked in the Corporate sector for over 15 years and his understanding of the nitty gritties of the corporate world, specifically the telecom sector is immense.
 Rohit has worked in service oriented roles, leading various teams and most recently, was with the telecom giant, Vodafone in the capacity of Senior Manager.
 Recently he has ventured into entrepreneurship and is working independently.
 His firm AR Enterprise is in its nascent stage and with his years of expertise it is bound to reach its zenith in a few years time.

-A young dynamic lady, Radhika is a graduate from the renowuned Lady Shri Ram College in Delhi University.
-After her graduation, she went on to pursue Masters in Business Administration from the National Law College, Jodhpur following which she joined her alma mater, LMGC and is presently teaching in the middle school.
+A young dynamic lady, Radhika is a graduate from the renowned Lady Shri Ram College in Delhi University.
+After her graduation, she went on to pursue Masters in Business Administration from the National Law College, Jodhpur.
+She is currently working as Associate Professor at National PG College, Lucknow.
 She has been actively involved in the social sector and has volunteered with organizations such as Shanti Sahyog, Delhi.
 She has been helping with Project KHEL in various capacities since its inception is and is one of the programme’s most ardent supporters.

 Mrs. Surabhi Kapoor is Founder and Head of DOSTI – a wing of Study Hall Education Foundation which nurtures children with special needs.
 After completing her Masters in Education, Mrs. Kapoor went on to complete her Diploma in Special Education from the National Institute of Mentally Handicapped, Secunderabad.
 Her experience of 30 years in this field include Lectureship as well as administration.
 Mrs. Kapoor is on the managing committee of Jaipuria School Lucknow and Balbharti School.Mrs.
 Kapoor adopts a broad and enquiring approach to her work while exploring with great sensitivity all areas of her projects.
 It is her love for children that motivates her to do so.
 Surabhi has been awarded: THE SCROLL OF HONOUR by the International association of Lions Club,in recognition of her excellent services performed with devotion and dedication in the field of care for the handicapped.

-Mrs. Aashrita Dass is an educationist with 12+ years of experience.
-Currently the Vice Principal at La Martiniere Girls’ College, she also coordinates the Health Club of the College which runs in collaboration with Hope Initiative and WHO.
-She voluntarily manages the activities of Goonj (an NGO run by Ashoka Fellow Anshu Gupta) organising collections in the school and across Lucknow.
-Mrs. Dass is also the Vice President of the La Martiniere Girls’ Alumni Association and an active volunteer for Gandhi Corner, the social activities initiative of the school.
+Mrs. Aashrita Dass is an educationist with 12+ years of experience and is currently serving as the Principal at La Martiniere Girls’ College.
 She has been involved with children and education for the last 12 years having worked with the Council for Indian School Certificate Examinations and Derek O’Brien & Associates.
 Mrs. Dass is deeply committed to working for the less fortunate, something she already does by volunteering for Goonj, Health Club and the Gandhi Corner.
 By associating with Project KHEL she hopes to reach out to a much larger population of underprivileged children.